r-kupin/webserv/README.md

 If found location doesn't contain any directives specifying that request should be uploaded or handled by CGI, server proceeds with checking for the existence of the requested resource.
 There are 2 types of static requests - for file and for index.
 If `path` part of the URL ends with `/` - this is an index request, otherwise - file request.
 That requests are handled differently.
 ###### Synthetic location for file request
 If `path` part of the URL has something after the last `/` symbol, it is assumed that it is a name of the file, that should be located in the root directory of the location, that preceded the filename.
-Depending on the result of the filesystem check server finishes response location:
+Depending on the result of the file system check server finishes response location:
 ```c++
 if (fs_status == NOTHING) {
     std::cout << "open() \"" + address + "\" failed" << std::endl;